cossacklabs/product-docs/content/acra/security-controls/tokenization/_index.md

 Both protocols (gRPC and HTTP) provide the same functionality, but from different angles.
 You decide which one fits best for your application.

+{{< hint warning >}}
+Zones are deprecated since 0.94.0, will be removed in 0.95.0.
+ZoneID parameters will be removed or ignored.
+AcraTranslator will expect explicitly specified ClientID in gRPC API or will use ClientID from TLS certificates.
+{{< /hint >}}

 ### gRPC

 In order to use the translator gRPC API you have to take